Welcome to the Year Six Page!

-- Useful websites - your child has login details in their planners for other sites such as: Bugclub, Purple Mash, SATS Companion and TT Rockstars.
+- Useful websites - your child will have login details in their planners for other sites such as: Bugclub, Purple Mash, SATS Companion and TT Rockstars.

 Remember, you can get in touch with us directly on the year6 email address at email@example.com